Our weekend arts and culture picks, from Creed III to The Woman in Black

 Ballet demands the rigid policing of female bodies and the continued staging of very old-fashioned stories.
 This fascinating memoir from Alice Robb, who once trained to be a ballerina herself, explores whether an artform apparently founded on controlling women can ever be truly feminist.

-Jessie Thompson, Arts Editor
+Jessie Thompson, arts editor

 Film